 There is something about the summer that brings on the desire for a team away day.
-Maybe it’s because it’s too hot to do all the usual things, managers want us to get together, get outside and have some fun.
+As we move into July, we are getting more and more requests to facilitate these get-togethers.
+Maybe because it’s too hot to do all the usual things, and because we have been apart for so long, managers want us to get together, get outside and have some fun.
 Or maybe the extra daylight inspires us to dream of a new way of working and finding a way to get along better.
 Over my career, I have been on many, many team away days that promised all these things.
 And some have been truly inspirational.

 There are three that come to mind, and I want to share them with you.

 Some years ago I worked in a team that was constantly on the go.
 Relatively small but packing a good punch, we had bags of energy, huge ambition and a lot to do.
 The drive to get things done meant we worked in our specialist silos and didn’t take time out to find out what others were doing.
 We were friends, but not really a team.
 Previous team meetings had focused on knowledge sharing but inevitably the 300-slide presentations did not inspire us to listen to each other.
 Then we had a team away day, and it brought us together in unexpected ways.
 First, we were invited to set the agenda – everybody got to say what they wanted as an aim, and what they did not want to do.
 Second, everyone had a role – this was not a top-down cascade session.
 We all had a job to do.
 Third, we had a clear purpose: the outcome from the day was to identify ways to share knowledge that was relevant, in useful and interesting formats.
 Through a series of activities, we found innovative ways to share, and created a set of rules and tools that would work for us.